 A plugin is a bit of software that is meant to expand and/or extend your WordPress website’s functionality.
 They come from a variety of sources, some free and some at a small cost.

 There are literally THOUSANDS of different WP plugins to choose from; so many that it can be difficult figuring out just which ones you need.
 But trust me, you need them.
-Here are 5 WordPress plugins that are essential for any blogger, beginner or experienced:
+After you set up with WordPress blog with SiteGround, be sure to download these 5 WordPress plugins that are essential for any blogger, beginner or experienced:

 Akismet is great for all bloggers, but it is especially beneficial for blogs receiving a ton of traffic.
 The purpose of the plugin is to field and filter spam comments, and to let you, the blogger, review and either deny or approve them before they go live on your blog.
 While this plugin is automatically installed in your CMS, you still need to activate it and register a new account in order for it to operate.
 The most basic plan is free and for personal/non-commercial uses, but there are options to upgrade for more support and protection if you so choose.